 Thai Chicken Curry is one of my favorite one-pot meals.
-It’s so easy to make in the Instant Pot, loaded with vegetables, and full of flavor.
+It’s so easy to make in the Instant Pot or on the stovetop, loaded with vegetables, and full of flavor.

 Thai food is one of my favorite cuisines to cook at home.
 All you need are a few staples and you can make a whole lot of delicious meals.

 This Thai chicken red curry chicken is a perfect example.
 It’s a one-pot dish of tender chicken, whatever vegetables you have on hand,

 The flavors in this dish intense and super delicious.
 A rich

 What is Thai red